 Self

 You may not always see it at first, or perhaps you deny its existence.
-Yes, everyone has gotten jealous over something in other people’s lives; or as I often refer to it, they've experienced the “grass is always greener” effect.
+Yes, everyone has gotten jealous over something in other people’s lives, or as I often refer to it, they've experienced the “grass is always greener” effect.

-Someone has something or someone you would much rather have for yourself and while it's a compelling motivation that makes for great movies, books, and television, it isn't a fun thing to go through in your own life.
+While it's a compelling motivation that makes for great movies, books, and television, it isn't a fun thing to go through in your own life.
+So how do you manage when others close to you rear their jealous heads?

 1. Understand that looks might be deceiving.